shidel/FDI/README.md

                     if the user does not quit.
 The best example of this is STAGE400.BAT can return to itself in two separate places.

-        FDIOPTS.BAT Functions only after STAGE600.
-Creates an area to contain choices for vchoice. %1 is total number of choices you want.

         FDISCAN.BAT Used internally to scan for drives that may contain paths that may contain FDINS???.BAT files.